whitecube/php-prices/README.md

 Please refer to [`moneyphp/money`'s documentation](http://moneyphp.org/) for the full list of available features.

 > 💡 **Nice to know**: Most of the time, you'll be using modifiers to alter a price since its base value is meant to be somehow constant.
-For more information on modifiers, please take a look below.
+For more information on modifiers, please take at the ["Adding modifiers" section](#adding-modifiers) below.

 ## Working with units